 Do you have too many tomatoes?
 We use a TON of tomatoes in our home.
-All of us love them eating fresh, as well as the base for sauces and soups.
+All of us love eating them fresh, as well as the base for sauces and soups.
 However, harvesting tomatoes may leave you feeling overwhelmed - especially when you get a bumper crop.

 Can I freeze tomatoes?
 I’m so glad you asked.
 YES!
 Go ahead and freeze those tomatoes.
 But read this first - because the type of tomato makes a difference as to how successful your ‘freezing fresh tomatoes’ activities will be.
 And don't forget to save your tomato seeds to plant for next year.

 When I don’t have the time to use, to blanch them, or prepare them into salsa, soup, or canned tomatoes, I freeze them whole in freezer bags.
 However, take note.
-Tomatoes with high moisture content, like beefsteaks, get kind of mushy in the freezer.
-However, this makes them perfect for stewed tomatoes, chili recipes or soup recipes like my big batch ham and black bean soup.
+Tomatoes with a high moisture content, like beefsteaks, get kind of mushy in the freezer.
+However, this makes them perfect for stewed tomatoes, chili recipes, or soup recipes like my big batch ham and black bean soup.

 Firmer tomatoes, such as Romas, hold their shape better when frozen.
 I like these for making a quick bruschetta.

 Grab a container of frozen tomato soup, slowly heat it up on the stove while you make a couple of grilled cheese sandwiches, and dinner is done.
-And thereís nothing more convenient than a batch of tomato sauce to pull together a quick dinner.
+And there is nothing more convenient than a batch of tomato sauce to pull together a quick dinner.

 How to Freeze Fresh Herbs